On the risk levels of distributionally robust chance constrained problems: Comparison of the perturbed risk levels

-Although it may seem restricting that the RVD only contains distributions with a smaller tail (here $\hat{\sigma}^{-1}\preceq\sigma^{-1}$), the nominal distribution is a design parameter for the ambiguity set and can be chosen accordingly in~\eqref{eq:Discr_func_mini_opt}.
+Although it may seem restricting that the RVD only contains distributions with a smaller tail, the nominal distribution is a design parameter for the ambiguity set and can be chosen in advance, similarly to moment-based ambiguity sets~\cite{liDistributionallyRobustOptimization2022}.

 For a safety level of $99\%$, which is a typical value for example in the control community, the corresponding PRLs are also listed in Table~\ref{tab:Nominal_Distributions}.
 For the RVD the corresponding risk level is roughly half the nominal risk level, while for the $\chi^2$-distance, it is around $3\%$ of the nominal risk level.
 For all other distances the PRL is $0$ and the corresponding distributionally robust chance constraints do not allow any probability of violation.